(Councillor Strengiel left the room during the consideration

 ·

-asked to replace those trees felled without permission?
+applicant wasn’t being asked to replace those trees felled

 ·